alastairrushworth/inspectdf/README.md

 #### Missing values

 `report_na` is used to report the number and proportion of missing values contained within each column in a data frame.
-The command returns a tibble containing the count and overall percentage of missing values by column in the data frame.
+The command returns a tibble containing the count (`cnt_na`) and the overall percentage (`pcnt_na`) of missing values by column in the data frame.
 A barplot is also returned when `show_plot` is set to `TRUE`.

 ``` r
 report_na(starwars, show_plot = T)